 METHOD

 Two fisheries and two ponds were studied.
-In each area the ponds and fisheries were randomly sampled and result presented in a generalized form.
+In each area, the ponds and fisheries were randomly sampled and result presented in a generalized form.

 Water samples were collected using plastic bottle of capacity half liters at 15 days interval.